 To give a precise setting of cutting depth, and also to help support the unit and improve rigidity, a pinch-bolt secured bar was provided through which passed a threaded rod that reached down to bear on the bed.
 If the lathe was small, or the bed insufficiently wide for the rod to reach it, the makers suggested that an extension plate could be bolted on - as shown below..

-If any reader has a product by "Target" the writer would be interested to hear from you..
+If any reader has others products by "Target", or any advertising literature from the Company, the writer would be interested to hear from you..